igor11191708/d3-network-service/README.md

 ## Features
 - [x] Stand alone package without any dependencies using just Apple's **Combine** facilities
-- [x] Error handling from forming URLRequest object to gettting data on a subscription
+- [x] Error handling from forming URLRequest object to getting data on a subscription
 - [x] Customizable for different environments development, production...
 - [x] Customizable for different requests schemes from classic **CRUD Rest** to what suits to your own custom routes
 - [x] Based on interfaces not implementations